gvcgo/gvc/Readme.md

 Fetures on the way：
 - HomeBrew auto-installation and acceleration for users in China；
 - Python acceleration for users in China；
-- NodeJS auto-installation and acceleration for users in China；
 - git.exe auto-installation under Windows；
 - Flutter auto-installation；